 A degree in the Arts and Humanities prepares our students to open their minds and imaginations to fresh perspectives on the world, their communities and themselves.
-Discovery in the arts helps students to cultivate the creative contributions they have to share with the diversity of humanity.
+Discovery in the arts helps students to cultivate the creative contributions they share with diversity of humanity.
 By studying the world's cultures, students expand their horizons and prepare themselves for an increasingly multicultural world; the study in philosophy helps students to analyze the fundamental questions about society and the universe.
-Our disciplines explore the ways in which people have articulated their understanding of themselves and the world.
+Our disciplines explore how people have articulated their understanding of themselves and the world.

 The department offers courses in six subjects, with degree programs in five (5) areas.
-In addition the department supports an Interdisciplinary Studies (IDS) degree in the Arts and Humanities.
+In addition, the department supports an Interdisciplinary Studies (IDS) degree in the Arts and Humanities.
 Many of the courses in the Arts and Humanities serve the dual purpose of General Education subjects for transfer to major Colleges and Universities